 Here is a quick Arms and Armor 101.

 In 15th century Europe Armor was very thick and heavy.
-Weapons were
+Weapons were also big and heavy so that they could penetrate such heavy armor!

 This armor took a long time to put on and was almost impossible to put on by yourself.
 Modern armor enthusiasts say that to put on a full suit of armor with help, takes about 15min.